neilimixamo/Home-Assistant-Quick-Look-Mobile/README.md

 - Since this dashboard is designed for mobile view, it might appear too large on a computer screen.
 To correct this, press F12 or open your browser's developer tools and select the 'mobile view' option.

 ### 5. Dashboard Structure

-#### 5.1 Views

-- Navigate to your `/config/dashboard/quick_look_mobile/views` folder.
+  - This dashboard is pre-configured with 15 distinct views, which are uniformly structured and can be accessed at `/config/dashboard/quick_look_mobile/views/`.
-- Each file inside this `views` folder corresponds to a different view on your dashboard.
-For instance, `1.1_home.yaml` corresponds to your home view, `2.1_security_access.yaml` corresponds to your security access view, and so forth.
+  - `1.1_home.yaml` corresponds to your home view, `2.1_security_access.yaml` corresponds to your security access view, and so forth.
+  - Each view represents a unique mobile interface that can be navigated to, using the header and subheader sections.
-- Each view has sections for the header, subheader, main title, main and footer spaces.
+  - The remaining sections, from top to bottom, include the main title, main, and footer spaces.

-#### 5.2 Header
+  #### 5.1 Header

-- The header contains five main categories: `security`, `air`, `light`, `media`, and `devices`.
-Each of these categories leads to a different view.
-- If none is selected, `home` view is selected.
-You can also navigate back to it by clicking on an active view.
-- Each of these categories further has two subcategories. `Security` includes `access` and `video`, `air` includes `heating` and `cooling`, `light` includes `bulbs` and `covers`, `media` includes `music` and `TV`, and `devices` includes `rooms` and `favorites`.
-- Additionally, there is a special `family` category which can be accessed through the upper left person icon.
   - The header is designed for two main purposes:
-  1) allow for rapid navigation through these views
+    1) allow for <u>rapid navigation</u> through five main categories, each leading to different views: `Security`, `Air`, `Light`, `Media`, and `Devices`.
+Additionally, there is a special `family` category which can be accessed through the upper left person icon.
+If none those categories are selected, `home` view will be displayed.
+You can also navigate back to `home` by clicking on the active category.
-  2) provide useful status information by changing its color and icon based on 'template sensors' (see [7.
+    2) provide useful <u>status information</u> by changing its color and icon based on 'template sensors' (see [7.
 Customize Template Sensors](#7-customize-template-sensors)) e.g. if a lightbulb is turned on, the light category will turn yellow.
 If no entities are active, it will revert to its default grey color.
 This feature provides a quick and easy way to identify the status of your various devices and systems.

+  #### 5.2 SubHeader

+  - Each of the Header categories further has two subcategories :
+    - `Home` includes `Favorites` and `Energy` (this last one is no functional yet)
+    - `Security` includes `Access` and Video`
+    - `Air` includes `Heating` and `Cooling`,
+    - `Light` includes `Bulbs` and `Covers`,
+    - `Media` includes `Music` and `TV`, and
+    - `Devices` includes `Rooms` and `Favorites`.

-#### 5.3 Translations
+  #### 5.3 Main

+  - This section is designed with a two-column layout that can display eight cards at once.
+  - However, it does not limit the total number of cards as it allows for vertical scrolling to view and interact with an unlimited number of cards.
+  - Each card is structured with an icon on the left, acting as a switch, and a name&label on the right, providing the more-info dialog for full control.
+  - To configure those cards with your entities, refer to [7.
+Add your entities](#7-add-your-entities).

+  #### 5.4 Footer

+  - This section is primarily designed for scene management, offering group controls or shortcuts for quick actions.
+However, when scenes are not relevant, it can be used to display specialized cards such as the alarm or weather cards.

+### 6. Translations
-- Subheader, Main and Footer Titles can easily be changed in their respective view yaml files where `#can be changed` is mentioned.
+- Subheader, Main and Footer Titles can easily be changed or translated in their respective view yaml files located in `/config/dashboards/quick_look_mobile/views/` where `#can be changed` is mentioned.
-- If you need to translate Header titles or something inside a card like the weather card, you'll have to modify the respective templates yaml files located in `/config/dashboards/quick_look_mobile/templates/`.
+- If you need to translate Header titles or something inside a card (like the weather card) that can't be done through its view file, you'll have to modify its respective template yaml file located in `/config/dashboards/quick_look_mobile/templates/`.

-### 6. Add Your Entities
+### 7. Add Your Entities

 - Open the file corresponding to the view you want add entities to. eg open the `3.1_air_heating.yaml` file to add your climate and temperature sensors
 - To avoid disrupting the setup, only modify the lines where it is explicitly mentioned ```#can be changed, #required or #optional``` at the end.
 These lines have been marked for easy and safe modification.